elliejeanclark/startup/notes.md

 - finally: always called when the promise is complete.

 You can chain the functions to your promise object. ie `coinToss //insert tab// .then()...`
+## Async/Await
+A more consise way of working the promise block.
+The `await` keyword warps the execution of a promise, and will block until the promise state moves to fulfilled, or throws an exception if the state moves to rejected.
+Use await in a try catch block to create this code.
+### Async
+One restriction to await is that you can't control it unless t is called at the top level of the JavaScript or if it is in a function with the async keyword.
+The `async` keyword basicly transforms any function into an asynchronous function so that it can make asynchronous requests.
+It then returns a promise object that it is immediately resovled, and the value is the return value of the function.
+### Await
+The `async` keyword declares that a function returns a promise.
+The `await` keyword wraps the call to the async function, blocks execution until the promise has resoved, and then returns the result of the promise.
+So then if we prefix the call for a function that returns a promise, execution will stop until the promise has resolved, at which point the result of the promise is returned instead of the actual promise object.